Who Pays Sales Tax When Selling a Business? What Actually Determines It

 Selling a business is not like ringing up items at the register, but sales tax still plays a role in the transaction.

+Selling equipment, inventory, or furniture?
+Those items can be taxable.
 For example, if you include office desks, company vehicles, or inventory in the sale, some states require you to collect and remit sales tax on the fair market value of those assets.
-This requirement varies by state, so it's crucial to work with a tax advisor or your CPA early in the process.

 Who Pays Sales Tax When Selling a Business?

-In most cases, the buyer pays sales tax on taxable assets.
-However, some purchase agreements stipulate that the seller needs to collect and remit the sales tax on the buyer’s behalf.
+For instance, some purchase agreements stipulate that the seller needs to collect and remit the sales tax on the buyer’s behalf.
+You and the buyer must clarify these contract details regardless of your state.

 Some states also allow buyers to avoid sales tax if they intend to resell the assets rather than use them for business operations.
 However, a resale certificate is required to claim this exemption.

-Because sales tax liability varies by state, consult a tax professional before finalizing your business sale.
+Note: Because sales tax liability varies by state, consult a tax professional before finalizing your business sale.
 A miscalculation could lead to significant penalties, like a hefty fine or legal trouble.

-Key Questions Before Finalizing a Business Sale
+Key Tax-Related Questions Before Finalizing a Business Sale

 Keep in mind: